Asset management

 Stormwater |

-Standards and strategyStormwater management is a network of pipes (including catchbasins and manholes), ponds and creeks.
+Standards and strategy Stormwater management is a network of pipes (including catchbasins and manholes), ponds and creeks.
 Storm sewers can either be rehabilitated or replaced.
-The current strategy in Waterloo is to replace storm sewers that are in very poor condition in coordination with the replacement of the road surface and other underground infrastructure.
+The current strategy in Waterloo is to replace storm sewers that are in very poor performance in coordination with the replacement of the road surface and other underground infrastructure.
 The current strategy for stormwater management ponds is to dredge them on a routine basis to remove sediment and restore their full capability to capture runoff.
 Natural assets (creeks) in the urban environment are maintained to support adequate flow through the system, control erosion, and reduce risk to critical infrastructure.
-FundingApproximately 30% of stormwater collection assets are in poor or very poor condition.
-The average annual budgeted capital expenditures of $4.7 million will result in a decline in the condition of stormwater assets over the next 25 years.
-This is attributed to the backlog in renewal needs associated with stormwater assets that have or will exceed their estimated useful life.
+The current performance profile of stormwater collection assets is fair and is anticipated to decline to poor over the next 25 years.
+This is anticipated to be unacceptable to most interested and affected parties.

 |